There are so many reasons to avoid the use of chemical pesticides in your garden.

 You will still use products in your garden

 Unless you want a jungle overnight, you will still need to use preparations in your garden to help you control unwanted flora and fauna.
-This is about reducing your reliance on toxic chemicals, phasing them out so using products that are less harmful but which will also work but in a different way.
+This is about reducing your reliance on toxic chemicals, phasing them out so using products that are less harmful but will also work but in a different way.

 Reaction times are likely to be slower but that’s because the products will be less effective across the board n simple terms.
 The problem with truly efficacious applications is they kill everything they come into contact with.
 You will need to learn to be more selective and, more patient.